Miss-Cheese/Miss-Cheese/README.md

 ### Hi there 👋

 My name is Natalie.
-I'm a software engineer at CoverMyMeds, where I build software to help people get the medicine they need to live healthier lives.
-I work with Rails and React, and always excited to learn something new.
+I'm a full stack engineer at Project Ronin, where I help develop an end-to-end cancer care platform that helps doctors and patients make better-informed decisions about treatment.
+I work with Rails, Javascript and Kotlin, and always excited to learn something new.
 Prior to becoming an engineer, I used to organize droidcon Android developer conferences in NYC & SF.

 Follow me: